Lady Anne Berry

-Lady Anne Sophia Berry (née Walpole, 11 December 1919 – 18 September 2019) was an English-New Zealand horticulturist who founded Rosemoor Garden in Devon.
+Lady Anne Sophia Berry (formerly Palmer; 11 December 1919 – 18 September 2019) was an English-New Zealand horticulturist who founded Rosemoor Garden in Devon.
 She offered the garden to the Royal Horticultural Society in 1988.
 In 1990 she married Bob Berry and went to live on his farm at Tiniroto, Gisborne, New Zealand.
 She then created the Homestead Garden of Hackfalls Arboretum.